erisonsuzuki/adventofcode/2022/day-06/README.md

 Here are a few more examples:

-- ´bvwbjplbgvbhsrlpgdmjqwftvncz´: first marker after character 5
+- `bvwbjplbgvbhsrlpgdmjqwftvncz`: first marker after character 5
-- ´nppdvjthqldpwncqszvftbrmjlhg´: first marker after character 6
+- `nppdvjthqldpwncqszvftbrmjlhg`: first marker after character 6
-- ´nznrnfrfntjfmvfwmzdfjlvtqnbhcprsg´: first marker after character 10
+- `nznrnfrfntjfmvfwmzdfjlvtqnbhcprsg`: first marker after character 10
-- ´zcfzfwzzqfrljwzlrfnpqdbhtmscgvjw´: first marker after character 11
+- `zcfzfwzzqfrljwzlrfnpqdbhtmscgvjw`: first marker after character 11

 How many characters need to be processed before the first start-of-packet marker is detected?